ClothingStoreFranchise/ClothingStoreFranchise.Spring.Sales/README.md

 **Description**
 ----------------

-Microservice that manages the sales of the clothing store frnachise.
+Microservice that manages the sales of the clothing store franchise.
 This microservice offers the end points for online order management and for sales in physical stores.

 **API Design**
 ----------------